 Are Static IPs associated with a particular device or piece of hardware?

-An IP address by its nature is associated through a duration of time with a particular piece of hardware.
-However, The Static IP address can be utilized for different customer equipment, assuming the equipment resides in the same location.
+An IP address by its nature is associated through a duration of time (typically 1 hour) with a particular piece of hardware.
+However, the Static IP address can be used with different customer equipment, assuming the equipment resides in the same location.

 Are customers allowed to attach Web servers or e-mail servers to the RCN network via a Static IP?

 Yes.
 At this time, customers are allowed to attach a Web server or e-mail server to the RCN network.
 Customers with Dynamic IP addresses are NOT permitted to host servers.

 How many Static IPs may the customer have?

 Customers may purchase subnet blocks utilizing one, five or 13 usable Static IP addresses.